phuijse/P4J/README.md

     GCC
     Cython (optional)
 ```
-UNIX systems most likely have the GCC compiler already installed.
+If you have a UNIX system the GCC compiler is most likely already installed.
 If you have a Windows system you may want to install the Microsoft Visual C++ (MSVC) compiler.
-You can
-find relevant information at: https://wiki.python.org/moin/WindowsCompilers
+You can find relevant information at: https://wiki.python.org/moin/WindowsCompilers.

-If Cython is found in your system, pyx are compiled to c sources.
+Note on Cython: If Cython is found in your system, pyx are compiled to c sources.
 If not the provided c sources are used.

 Install from PyPI using
 ```
     pip install P4J
 ```

 or clone the github repository and do
 ```
     python setup.py install --user